colak/txp-media-shortcode/README.md

 # txp-media-shortcode Introduction

 This textpattern shortcode draws inspiration from [Nicolas Morand's](https://github.com/NicolasGraph) oui_player plugin and tries to produce similar results using textapattern's native tags but also make the players [GDPR](https://gdpr-info.eu/) compliant.
+In the case of locally and Internet Archive hosted media there is no cookie consent.

 ## Dependencies